pibblokto/restlink/README.md

 1. **Custom Resource** `RestartTrigger`
    *define once – the operator does the rest*

-2. Operator runs reconcile loop every 30 s (and on relevant Pod events)
+2. Operator runs reconciliation loop every 30 s (and on relevant Pod events)
    - Count restarts or creations of *source* pods
    - If `minRestarts` happened within `restartWithinSeconds` **and** cooldown passed → delete *target* pods